medhakini/Space-Race/README.md

 Features:

-- Waiting room for multiplayer and public server created with websockets and node.js, hosted on Glitch
+- Waiting room for multiplayer and public server created with Websockets and Node.js, hosted on Glitch
 - Gesture based single player utilizes Google's Teachable Machine API

 Play the game at https://spacerace-cssifinalproject.glitch.me/